 SPRT 6220 (2).
 SPORT ORGANIZATIONAL DESIGN.
-Covers sport organizational design alternatives and their relationships to corporate objectives.
+Covers sport organizational design alternatives and their relationships to corporate objectives, with a focus on theoretical models of organization and their efficacy in meeting the needs of modern sport organizations.
+Examines contemporary issues and their impact on organizations.

 SPRT 6221 (2).
 SPORTS LAW.
-Enables students to expand their knowledge of some of the laws, rules, and regulations that apply to the sport industry and affect the work setting of sport organizations.
+Enables students to expand their knowledge of some of the laws, rules, and regulations that apply to the sport industry and affect the work-setting of sport organizations.
+Covers sports law issues in professional and amateur sports, including tort and contract law, Title IX, drug testing, NCAA compliance, and the role of amateurism and agents.

 SPRT 6222 (2).
 CASE STUDIES IN SPORTS LAW.
-Addresses the often unique manner in which substantive law applies to the business of sports.
+Addresses the often unique manner in which substantive law applies to the business of sports, with a focus on case law such as antitrust law, constitutional law, contract law, intellectual property law, Title IX, and tort law.

 SPRT 6223 (2).
 SPORTS SPONSORSHIP.
 Students gain an understanding of sports sponsorship, sponsor prospecting, sponsor needs, and the financial implications of sponsorship decisions.
+Includes an overview of various sports marketing strategies used in meeting the needs of consumers and the ways sport is used in the marketing of sport-related products.

 SPRT 6224 (2).
 CASE STUDIES IN SPORTS SPONSORSHIP.
 Covers the process and rationale of corporate sponsorship, sponsor needs, and the financial implications of sponsorship decisions.
+Evaluates the use of various sponsorship techniques that allow corporations to most effectively utilize sponsorship as part of their integrated marketing and communications strategy.

 SPRT 6225 (2).
 ADVANCED SPORT COMMUNICATION.
 Recognition and insightful resolution of ethical dilemmas confronting modern sport organizations.
+Students apply public relations and sport communication theory in a community-based project where they serve as public relations consultants.